 Compared with some of the more common hardwood flooring, engineered does work out to be a little bit more expensive, but you’ll make savings in other areas.
 Engineered wood takes much less time to install, which is important if you’re paying someone to install it for you.

 One of the biggest benefits of engineered wood flooring is that it has an extensive lifespan.
 The numerous layers that are used to make this type of flooring, and the veneer surface, make a material that’s very stable.
 This is the main reason why it’s so popular in high-traffic areas such as a kitchen.
 It’s also able to contract and expand, thereby outperforming all other types of wood flooring.
+Additionally, wood flooring suits well with a strong mattress foundation as well.

 The best way to clean engineered wood is with a vacuum cleaner.
 A soft-bristled brush works equally well for cleaning up any dust and dirt.
 You then use a damp mop to clean it further.
 It’s less likely that moisture will damage it than a hardwood floor, but it can’t handle lots of water when you clean it.